Frame Your SearchKeywords:

 The official boycott began at 10 a.m. and ended at midnight.
 Although the national boycott operation, organized by local Nazi party chiefs, lasted only one day and was ignored by many individual Germans who continued to shop in Jewish-owned stores, it marked the beginning of a nationwide campaign by the Nazi party against the entire German Jewish population.
 A week later, on April 7, 1933, the German government enacted the Law for the Restoration of the Professional Civil Service, which restricted employment in the civil service to Aryans.
 Jewish government workers, including teachers in public schools and universities, were fired.
 Similar laws were passed in the following weeks affecting Jewish lawyers and doctors.

 Dates to Check

 Typically, daily newspapers reported news the morning after it occurred.
 However, some papers were printed in multiple editions, including evening news.
 If you are using an evening paper, begin your search on the same day as the event being researched.

-April 1 - 4, 1933 News articles about the boycott of Jewish businesses.
+March 26 - April 3, 1933 News articles about the Nazi boycott of Jewish businesses.

-March 1933 News articles, editorials, op-eds, letters to editor regarding Nazi brutality against Jews and political opponents of the Nazis.
+March 1933 News articles, editorials, op-eds, letters to editor regarding Nazi brutality against Jews.

-March - April 1933 News articles, editorials, op-eds, letters to editor promoting an American boycott of German goods.
+March - April 1933 News articles, editorials, op-eds, letters to editor regarding protests against Nazi brutality or promoting an American boycott of German goods.

 April 1933 Editorials, op-eds, letters to editor and cartoons reacting to the boycott of Jewish businesses.